 As employees, volunteers, directors and other stakeholders join or leave your organization, providing or withdrawing their CRM access takes but a few mouse clicks.
 Organizations who run their organizations on spreadsheets often have many shared ones floating around in cyberspace.
 Permissions can far outlast a person’s tenure with a charity, association or NGO.

-2. A Single Source of Truth for Authentic, Reliable Information
+2. You Need a Single Source of Authentic, Reliable Information

 Even though online spreadsheets have an auto-save feature, spreadsheet version control is often painful.